-Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.
 The SENDCO attends all relevant, up to date training (including statutory national qualifications) on a regular basis.

-All Teaching Assistants attend in school continuing professional development sessions (CPD) and individual CPD is encouraged.
-As a whole staff we have regular training and updates of SEND issues.
-There are a number of additional resources in school to provide NUSA - SEND Information Report 2019 further strategies for teaching children with SEND which are available to all staff.
-The SENDCO will attend all relevant Local Authority training.
+All Teaching Assistants attend in school continuing professional development sessions (CPD) and individual and external CPD is encouraged.

+As a whole staff we have regular training and receive regular updates relating to SEND issues.
+The SENDCO attends all relevant Local Authority training.
 The Educational Psychology Service and other City SEN teams also provide training for staff on issues relevant to the school cohort.
-The SENDCO will also attend the Nova Education Trust SENDCO network meetings.
+The SENDCO also attends the Nova Education Trust SENDCO network meetings.